4gl-fanatics/http_client/instructions.md

 1. Create the request, using the RequestBuilder's `Get` method, to http://httpbin.org/get
     1. Call the `AddHeader("Authorization", "Bearer <value>")` method on the RequestBuilder.
 1. Execute the request and inspect the response.
-    1. The responses `StatusCode` should be *200/OK*.
+    1. The response's `StatusCode` should be *200/OK*.
 If the username or password differs between the URL and the credentials object, a *401/Unauthorized* status code is returned

 Notes:
 - There is no actual authentication happening in this exercise; it just illustrates the use of a header.